pikulet/jotgo/README.md

-# jotgo
+# :crayon: jotgo :crayon:

-jotto in golang! jotto is the game 'mastermind' applied to words (thank you enchant)
+Jotto in golang!
+Jotto is the game 'mastermind' applied to words.
+For word-related dev, you would of course have to thank enchant.

-### Setup for jotgo game
+## :firecracker: Usage

 If you want to develop jotgo applications using my engine, do